Cadynum/irc-relay/README.md

 ```

 ### Missing features
-It does not currently handle network disconnects/kicks etc.
+It does not currently handle network kicks/nick collisions/probably other stuff...